posener/auth/README.md

 ## Features

-- [x] Automatic redirects to Google auth flow (login screen) from authorized handlers when user
+- [x] Automatic redirects to OAuth2 flow (login screen) from authorized handlers when user

 ```go
 is not authenticated.